 Of course, if you find yourself in court, get a good attorney.
 Know that any determination whether or not you neglected your child is up to the judge.
 Judges look at the facts of each case and consider whether or not “an ordinary reasonable person” would understand that a particular situation is “perilous” to a child according to the law.

 And, while judges must be reasonable, themselves, it is always important to remember that all judges are not the same.
 That is why it is so important to have the guidance of a strong family law attorney experienced in DCPP cases so that you know your rights, responsibilities and options.

 In the end, you are your child’s caretaker, advocate and parent.
 You know your child better than anyone and you have the right to parent as you see fit.
 Take the time to think about all that goes into the decision to leave your child at home.
 If you strongly believe that your child is confident, capable and secure enough to handle your absence, you are probably right.

-If you have any further questions about parenting time, DCPP, child welfare investigations, or any other area of family law, contact our office today to schedule your free, confidential consultation with one of our compassionate family law attorneys who is experienced in handling these types of matters.
+If you have any further questions about parenting time, DCPP, child welfare investigations, or any other area of family law, contact our office today to schedule a confidential consultation with one of our compassionate family law attorneys who is experienced in handling these types of matters.
 And, for more reading on this topic, take a look at our blog on Free Range vs. Helicopter Parenting.